 ChartMogul correctly identifies this transaction as a subscription event (as opposed to a non-recurring line item).
 We then determine the service period is monthly and exclude taxes from the transaction total to calculate an MRR of $133 for the customer:

 ChartMogul derives Howdy-do Corp.'s MRR from the transaction type and service period (excluding taxes).

 By looking closely at the transaction, you can see how we calculate the MRR and what information we are receiving from your billing system.

 For instance, if you find a payment that hasn’t contributed to MRR as expected, ChartMogul may have categorized it as a non-recurring payment.
 In this case, we recommend checking the line item type in the billing system.

 Seeing a customer's behavior across ChartMogul

 Once you have looked at a specific customer — or set of customers — in detail, a useful way to see how ChartMogul uses their data to calculate metrics is by adding a tag to each customer record, such as "Audit."
-You can then use this tag to filter charts and reports across our platform.
+Then, use this tag to filter charts and reports.

 Using filters to audit your metrics

-Using filters can be useful in auditing your subscription metrics, as they will help understand how a ChartMogul treats a specific set of customers.
+Using filters can be useful in auditing your subscription metrics, as they will help understand how ChartMogul treats a specific set of customers.

 Below are some ideas on how to use filters in ChartMogul.
-Drill even further into your data by using multiple filter combinations.
+Drill even further into your data by combining multiple filters.

 Filtering by customer status

 Filtering by source

-If you’ve connected ChartMogul to multiple billing systems, use our data source filter to see how we calculate analytics for each system.
+If you’ve connected multiple billing systems, use the Source filter to see ChartMogul calculates analytics for each system.
 Billing systems vary in how they treat customers, which may differ from how ChartMogul interprets customers from each system.

 Filtering by Subscriber since

-Use this filter to focus on specific cohorts of customers, including selecting date ranges.
+Use the Subscriber since filter to focus on specific cohorts of customers.

 Filtering by tags or custom attributes